TTatsuaki/SyRI-Project/README.md

-## The Syri System :
+## The SyRI System:

 The risk classification model was a black box system that included a self-learning algorithm.
-This means the civil servant did not have access to any details about what information had been used as the basis for assigning a specific risk score to an applicant as in a Black box systems, inputs and workings are not visible to the users of the system.
+This means the civil servant did not have access to any details about what information had been used as the basis for assigning a specific risk score to an applicant as in a Black Box systems, inputs and workings are not visible to the users of the system.
 Therefore, the self-learning algorithm gave the risk classification model the ability to learn from experiences over time, independently and autonomously, and to make changes to how it worked without these changes being explicitly programmed by the programmers from the tax authorities.

 The case was brought by several civil rights organizations, including the Netherlands Committee of Jurists for Human Rights (Nederlands Juristen Comité voor de Mensenrechten, NJCM), and two natural persons against the Dutch government.
 At first, the Hague Court issued a decision on 5 February 2020 acknowledging that the government had breached the right to privacy and family life set out in Article 8 of the ECHR and ordered  that it cease using this algorithm.
 The judges based their decision on the fact that the algorithm Syri lacked transparency.
 The court did not address a possible breach of Article 22 of the GDPR which bans automated decision-making in some cases, nor held that the system was clearly discriminating even though, the use of nationality was equivalent to differentiate people based on their ethnicity, which is a clear violation of the principle of non-discrimination.